The “safe country of origin” concept has been introduced in Italian legislation by Decree Law 113/2018, implemented by L 132/2018.[1]

 In any case, as highlighted by ASGI,[11] the decree appears illegitimate in several respects, as it does not offer any indication of the reasons and criteria followed for the inclusion of each country in the list.
 Moreover, the country files elaborated by the CNDA and by the Ministry of Foreign Affairs reveal that the choice of countries has not been based on a plurality of sources and, in some cases, the inclusion of only partially safe countries without the distinctions indicated by the CNDA is in contradiction with the results of the same investigation.

-ASGI’s challenge of the decree at the TAR did not obtain positive results, and the negative decision has been recently upheld by the Council of State in its decision n.
-118 of 2022.[13]
+ASGI’s legal challenge of the decree at the TAR did not obtain positive results, and the negative decision has been recently upheld by the Council of State in its decision n.
+118 of 2022.[12]

 More specifically, the Council of State did not consider ASGI could introduce such a case representing the interest of the asylum seekers coming from the countries included in the Safe countries list.
 The Council of State reasoned that ASGI can act in representation of the interest of all third country nationals.
 In a such a case, however, the interest of persons coming from countries not included in the list may contrast with the interest of asylum seekers coming from “safe” countries.
 For this reason, ASGI could only represent one of the two groups.
 The Council of State also stated that the Decree is in conformity with EU law.